 Italian Wine Regions

 As Sangiovese is to the classics, Super-Tuscan is to the modern.
-Tuscan winemakers discovered they could make amazing wines with Cabernet Sauvignon made great wines.
+Tuscan winemakers discovered they could make exceptional wines with Cabernet Sauvignon made great wines.
 The trouble was that the grape was not allowed in classic Tuscan wines like Chianti.
 So they started breaking the rules.
 The laws eventually changed, but the die was set.
 After that, super-Tuscans were the rock stars of the Italian coast.

 The rich soils, high altitudes, and dry winds allow the island’s vineyards to produce a massive tonnage of grapes per acre.
 Historically, winemakers bent to market demands and opted for quantity over quality.
 As a result, the few wines deemed good enough to bottle mediocre quality, leaving Sicily with an even poorer reputation.